pali-english/pali-english.github.io/README.md

 Though touched by sadness or happiness,
 the astute appear neither depressed nor elated.

+    Sabbattha ve sappurisā cajanti:
+        Sabbattha: everywhere, in all situations
+        Ve: indeed
+        Sappurisā: good people, noble persons
+        Cajanti: they give up, they renounce

+    Na kāmakāmā lapayanti santo:
+        Na: not
+        Kāmakāmā: desiring desires, lusting after lusts
+        Lapayanti: they cajole, they coax
+        Santo: the good, the peaceful ones

+    Sukhena phuṭṭhā atha vā dukhena:
+        Sukhena: by happiness
+        Phuṭṭhā: touched, contacted
+        Atha: and then, or
+        Vā: or
+        Dukhena: by pain, by suffering

+    Na uccāvacaṁ paṇḍitā dassayanti:
+        Na: not
+        Uccāvacaṁ: high and low, elation and depression
+        Paṇḍitā: the wise
+        Dassayanti: they show, they exhibit

 Na attahetu na parassa hetu,
 Na puttamicche na dhanaṁ na raṭṭhaṁ;
 Na iccheyya adhammena samiddhimattano,